* Group of Arab states cut all ties with Qatar

 * Rift may undermine OPEC compliance with production curbs

-* Soaring U.S. output also stymies OPEC's efforts (Recasts on lower prices; adds comment, U.S. data)
+* Soaring U.S. output also stymies OPEC's efforts (Adds comment, updates prices)

-SINGAPORE, June 6 (Reuters) - Oil prices on Tuesday resumed their slide from the previous session, hit by concerns that a political rift between Qatar and several Arab states would undermine an OPEC-led push to tighten the market.
+SINGAPORE, June 6 (Reuters) - Oil prices bounced around low levels in choppy trading on Tuesday, with Brent crude holding below $50 over concerns that a political rift between Qatar and several Arab states would undermine efforts by OPEC to tighten the market.

 Persistent gains in U.S. production also dragged on benchmark crude prices, traders said.

-Brent crude futures were trading at $49.15 per barrel at 0119 GMT, down 32 cents, or 0.65 percent from their last close.
-That was more than 8 percent below May 25, when an OPEC-led policy to cut oil output was extended into the first quarter of 2018.
+Brent crude was trading at $49.53 per barrel at 0658 GMT, up 6 cents, or 0.1 percent from its last close.
+However, that is still down around 8 percent from the open of futures trading on May 25, when an OPEC-led policy to cut oil output was extended into the first quarter of 2018.

-Steps taken include closing down transport links with Qatar and preventing ships coming from or going to the small peninsular nation.
-That includes the port and docking area of Fujairah, in the United Arab Emirates, used by Qatari oil and liquefied natural gas (LNG) tankers to take on new shipping fuel.
+Steps taken include preventing ships coming from or going to the small peninsular nation to dock at Fujairah, in the UAE, used by Qatari oil and liquefied natural gas (LNG) tankers to take on new shipping fuel.

-With production capacity of about 600,000 barrels per day (bpd), Qatar's crude output ranks as one of the smallest among the Organization of the Petroleum Exporting Countries, but tension within the cartel could weaken the supply deal aimed at supporting prices.
+With oil production of about 620,000 barrels per day (bpd), Qatar's crude output ranks as one of the smallest among the Organization of the Petroleum Exporting Countries (OPEC), but tension within the cartel could weaken an agreement to hold back production in order to prop up prices.

-"The relentless increase in U.S. oil production appears to have the market worried that the OPEC cuts will be completely nullified by the increased U.S. production," William O'Loughlin, analyst at Australia's Rivkin Securities, wrote in a note to clients on Tuesday.
+"The relentless increase in U.S. oil production appears to have the market worried that the OPEC cuts will be completely nullified by the increased U.S. production," said William O'Loughlin, analyst at Australia's Rivkin Securities.